Bulgaria in the Eurovision Song Contest 2009: November selection

 The November selection took place between 30 October and 13 November 2008.
-Three entries qualified to the monthly final from each heat.
+Three entries qualified to the final from each semi-final.
 A jury panel first selected one songs to advance and the remaining entries then faced a public televote which determined an additional two qualifiers.
-In the monthly final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.
+In the final, the three entries that qualified to Bŭlgarskata pesen v „Evroviziya 2009” were selected exclusively by public televoting.

+Prior to the first semi-final, "Don't Kiss for Money" performed by Sahara was disqualified from the competition as the song had been performed before 1 October 2008.
+Bobi Kokera, Bleki and Sunnie withdrew from the final as they were unable to appear in the show due to illness.